FairyPenguin/Spacer-Component/README.md

 ## What is the Spacer Component

-Simply it's better solution than using **"css margin"** to ccreate spaces between elemnts/components in your projects.
+Simply it's better solution than using **"css margin"** to ccreate horizontal spaces between elemnts/components in your projects.

-it gives you the option to choose the space you need from arange of spaces with -0.25 increment-
+it gives you the option to choose the space you need from arange of spaces with **0.25 increment**

 ## Features

-- Forget margin problems and unexpected behavior
+- Forget margin problems and unexpected behavior.
-- Small-footprint
+- Small-footprint.
-- Fully types with typescript
+- Fully typed with typescript.
-- Wide range of incrementaled spaces
+- Wide range of incrementaled spaces.
 - Clear,meaningful and underatandble (KISS) props names and values, 0.25rem is equal to 0.25rem no magic or weired naming or guessing games, the values names are same as the CSS values.
-- Uses padding block property so the value you choose is multiplied by 2 of course to get the full space, for example ==> 1rem = 1rem top + 1rem bottom = 2rem (block)
+- Uses padding block property so the value you choose is multiplied by 2 of course to get the full horizontal space, for example ==> -- 1rem = 1rem top + 1rem bottom = 2rem (block / horizontally)-- space

 ## Getting Started